25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs

 About David A. Cutner, Esq.

-This Special Report is offered free of charge by Lamson & Cutner to seniors, the disabled, and their families for informational purposes only.
+This Special Report is offered free of charge by Lamson & Cutner to seniors, people with disabilities, and their families for informational purposes only.
 It is not intended to provide, or to be relied upon as, legal advice concerning your individual situation.
 Although a group or collection of cases may be said to involve similar themes or fact patterns, every case has its own unique facts.
-These unique facts may call for a different approach or strategy than other cases which may appear - at least superficially - to be similar.
+These unique facts may call for a different approach or strategy than other cases which may appear – at least superficially – to be similar.
 Only an experienced attorney, giving individual attention to the specific facts of your case, is in a position to provide you with reliable legal advice.